Great Pyrénées dogs bred to protect flocks from bears: Pt.3

 As omnivores and opportunistic predators, bears have been blamed for attacks on individual and small groups of herd animals.
 In more dramatic incidents, bears have frightened sheep into running blindly off cliffs by the dozens or hundreds.

-To help farmers adapt, the government offers help when it comes to training patous, hiring shepherds and setting up protective fences, a model that suits Barbosa.
+To help farmers adapt, the government provides help when it comes to training patous, hiring shepherds and setting up protective fences, a model that suits Barbosa.

 “The dogs do a good job, too,” he continues.
 “They bark to let us know when someone is nearby, they protect the herd, they round up the herd.
 I think they make a real difference.”